HL7/fhircast-docs/input/pagecontent/3-2-5-Home-open.md

 Unlike most of FHIRcast events, `Home-open` is representing the lack of a FHIR resource context and therefore does not fully follow the `FHIR-resource`-`[open|close]` syntax.

-Note that sending a `Home-open` event merely signals that an application has switched to the no-context tab.
-It does not change the current context.
-For instance, if a specific patient is currently in context, sending a Home-open event does not imply that this patient is no longer in context.

 ### Context